Diagnostic Medical Sonography

 Question 4: How am I tested, are the exams online?

-Question 5: How will we know the material for each week if we don’t have a specific lecture for that week?
+Question 5: How will we know the material for each week if we don’t have a face to face lecture for that week?

-Question 6: If you have questions how do you get them answered?
+Question 6: If you have questions on the course content how do you get those questions answered?

-Question 7: What is the online atmosphere like?
+Question 7: What is the hybrid online atmosphere like?

 1. If the Sonography program is offered online, would I ever have to come to school?

 Yes, you do come to school.
-Each week you will come to school at least one or two days a week for scheduled face-to-face labs or open scan labs.
-Every semester, you can access the schedule in your course syllabus.
-Also, it is good to mark your calendar ahead with courses and college academic calendar in the beginning of semester to make sure nothing will surprise you.
-During your face to face lab sessions you have chance to meet your professor.
-This is a chance for asking questions, participating in group , participating hands-on scanning, watching skill demonstrations, and having plenty of time to practice scanning.
-Montgomery College has a state of the art scanning lab with ultrasound machines, computers and learning resources.
-In addition, you can sign up for open skills enhancement scan lab when you need to work on perfecting your scanning skills.
-During open skills enhancement scan labs you will have additional time to practice your scanning skills; which can help to reinforce what is learned in face to face scanning labs and at clinical.
-It is during these additional scan labs that you can spend as much time as needed for learning and being comfortable with the ultrasound machines and ultrasound scanning skills.
+Every other week you will come to school one or two days a week for scheduled face-to-face labs or for optional Skills Enhancement labs.
+Every semester, you can access the syllabus and course schedule for each course you are enrolled in.
+Also, it is good to mark your calendar ahead with course face to face meeting dates and the college academic calendar to make sure you know when all your due dates are and when face to face labs are being held on campus.
+During your face to face lab sessions you meet with your classmates and professor.
+This is a chance for asking questions, participate in group activities, participate in hands-on scanning, learn from scanning skill demonstrations, and have plenty of time to practice scanning.
+Montgomery College has a state of the art scanning lab with ultrasound machines, computers, phantoms and learning resources.
+In addition, you can sign up for Skills Enhancement Scan lab when you want to additional scanning time to work on perfecting your scanning skills.
+During these optional Skills Enhancement Scan labs you will have additional time to practice your scanning skills; which can help to reinforce what is learned during face to face course scan labs and what is learned at clinical sites during your rotations.
+It is during these additional Skills Enhancement Scan labs that you can spend as much time as you need for practicing and learning.
+They allow you to work and feel more comfortable using ultrasound equipment, scanning procedures and protocols and ultrasound scanning skills.

 Back to Top